TheRiceCold/kaizen/README.md

 #
 ### Showcase
 > [!NOTE]
-> This is an old video which has most of the features.
+> This is an old video which shows most of the features.
 I will update the video maybe around november.

 https://github.com/TheRiceCold/kaizen/assets/44263259/4c3e38e9-320c-4d7a-968a-509b556e1ac2